 -

-Unit 4: LEARNING
+Unit 4: LEARNING PARADIGMS and ANN

 - A. Common Sense Vs Learning; Components; Representations; Feedback